From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 “This feels like micromanagement.
 You’re tracking everything we do.”

-Ingrid: “Board isn’t for tracking you.
+“The board isn’t for tracking you.
 It’s for coordinating us.
 Without it, we duplicate work, drop tasks, and work on the wrong priorities.
-Board prevents waste, not creates surveillance.”
+The board prevents waste; it doesn’t create surveillance.”

-Ingrid: “2 minutes per task update.
-You’ll spend that time anyway answering ‘what are you working on?’ questions.
-Board answers once, prevents 10 questions.
+“It takes 2 minutes per task update.
+You’ll spend that time anyway answering ‘What are you working on?’ questions.
+The board answers once and prevents 10 questions.
 Net time savings.”

 Week 2 Result: